-The funding paid for a full time, fully trained English teacher and a part time literacy specialist HLTA to deliver reading intervention following the small group tutoring model.
+Literacy specialists, HLTAs and a Librarian deliver reading intervention following the small group tutoring model.
 The Lexia programme, Reciprocal Reading and Ruth Miskins 'Fresh Start Phonics' were used as a framework for the intervention.
-The programmes have had a highly positive impact with pupils in KS3 making significant improvements in their reading ages as well as developing in their confidence and aptitude in the wider curriculum.
+The programmes have had a highly positive impact with pupils in KS3 making significant improvements in their reading as well as developing in their confidence and aptitude in the wider curriculum.